rlippmann/home-assistant.io/source/_integrations/simplisafe.markdown

       event_type: SIMPLISAFE_EVENT
       event_data:
           last_event_type: secret_alert_triggered
-          last_event_sensor_serial: (the serial number of the device, use lowercase for letters)
+          last_event_sensor_serial: "abc123xyz"  # Replace with your device's serial number (use lowercase letters)
   ```

+{% note %}
-**Note:** Due to the way Simplisafe implements secret alerts, you can only determine when a sensor is triggered, not when it is cleared.
+Due to the way Simplisafe implements secret alerts, you can only determine when a sensor is triggered, not when it is cleared.
+{% endnote %}

 ### `SIMPLISAFE_NOTIFICATION`